-RWE Renewables Americas understands it cannot develop renewable projects without the cooperation and participation of landowners like you.
+RWE Clean Energy understands it cannot develop renewable projects without the cooperation and participation of landowners like you.
 We put a premium on understanding your current land use and working with you to ensure that a renewable energy project is compatible with your existing operations.
 RWE traditionally works with landowners to reach an agreement that provides a defined development term and, once the project is constructed, a long-term operations period.
 Typically, landowners receive rent during the development period and ongoing revenue from the sale of energy produced during the operations term.
 This structure ensures that our interests are aligned.
 We are incentivized to build the project as quickly as possible, and to find the best market for the power.

 We have experience working on ranches, farmland and reclaimed mines

 We provide clean energy, jobs and new opportunities